 Almost a year has passed since Cuba became the theatre of a war which has for its object the emancipation of the population from their colonial relation to Spain, and the establishment of an independent state.
 The struggle has commanded the attention, and no small share of the sympathy, of Europe as well as of America.
 It has already marked its track by devastation and ruin; towns sacked, houses burned, plantations destroyed, and lives lost.
-On either side the war has been one of desolation, and if continued, it must result in the destruction of the productive capacity of the island continued, it must result in the destruction of the productive capacity of the island and an appalling sacrifice of human life.
+On either side the war has been one of desolation, and if continued, it must result in the destruction of the productive capacity of the island and an appalling sacrifice of human life.
 Measured by its duration, and the means employed to suppress it, the insurrection must indeed be formidable.
 Numerous and powerful as have been the armaments Spain has sent against the insurgents, they still keep the field in large force, and hold possession of a considerable portion of the island.
 It is not impossible that the Cubans may be conquered, but they can never again be contented, happy, or faithful subjects of Spain; and assuming that she may eventually subdue the present insurrection, she will find herself in possession of a devastated territory, inhabited by a discontented people.
-It is true that in comparison with past colonial wars for independence, the insurrection in Cuba has not been of long with past colonial wars for independence, the insurrection in Cuba has not been of long duration.
-Yet considering the vastly greater facilities for transoceanic communication and the many improvements in arms and implements of warfare which have done so much to make recent conflicts short and decisive, the struggle in Cuba is approaching the period when, according to the practice of nations, the recognition of the par-ties to the contest as belligerents cannot be delayed.
+It is true that in comparison with past colonial wars for independence, the insurrection in Cuba has not been of long duration.
+Yet considering the vastly greater facilities for transoceanic communication and the many improvements in arms and implements of warfare which have done so much to make recent conflicts short and decisive, the struggle in Cuba is approaching the period when, according to the practice of nations, the recoguition of the parties to the contest as belligerents cannot be delayed.

-The people of the United States cannot be indifferent to the fate of Cuba. spectacle of a population in their immediate neighborhood, long deprived of cherished franchises, and maintaining, at the cost of terrible sacrifices, an unequal struggle for self-government, could not but touch the sympathies of a generous and free nation.
+The people of the United States cannot be indifferent to the fate of Cuba.
+The spectacle of a population in their immediate neighborhood, long deprived of cherished franchises, and maintaining, at the cost of terrible sacrifices, an unequal struggle for self-government, could not but touch the sympathies of a generous and free nation.
 Nevertheless, the President has not been unmindful of the obligations which required him to confine within purely moral limits the manifestation of sentiments not easily to be restrained in popular governments.
 Nor has he relinquished the hope that Spain, herself regenerated by free institutions, might regard with indulgence the aspirations of the Cubans to enjoy the liberties the people of the parent state justly deem indispensable to their welfare and becoming their renown.
-The enlightened statesmen of Spain cannot fail to appreciate that the feelings and the affections of the national statesment of the indispensable to their velocities of the second of the national statesment of the second of the second of the national second of the tive population of the island are not only estranged, but that they are deeply hostile to the continuance of Spanish rule.
+The enlightened statesmen of Spain cannot fail to appreciate that the feelings and the affections of the native population of the island are not only estranged, but that they are deeply hostile to the continuance of Spanish rule.
 Nor can they fail to recognize the advancing growth of that sentiment which claims for every part of the American hemisphere the right of self-government and freedom from transatlantic dependence.